Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	21. Special categories:  Diversifying, Hypersmooth, Nightmare
 	22. Conversion potential:  Unknown
 55. Beyonder Embassy
+	1. Challenge cured:  Hard Radiation Source
+		1. Challenge cure interpretation:  This describes a kind of hyperspace radiation that spreads throughout the whole area causing very few health effects, but devastating fertility rates.
+I have no idea what such a thing would be and I don't understand how the Beyonder Embassy would help.
+		2. Challenge cure qualm:  As usual, I prefer low fertility societies!
-	1. Narrative indicator:  Your goals can be excluded from analyses as they are immaterial to process and results.
+	2. Narrative indicator:  Your goals can be excluded from analyses as they are immaterial to process and results.
 What matters is what you're doing (process) and what happens as a result of doing it (results).
-	2. Mechanism proposal:  This is actually a really straightforward insight that can save lives.
+	3. Mechanism proposal:  This is actually a really straightforward insight that can save lives.
-	3. Narrative indicator:  It's also very "machine-mind" to consider process and results in the absence of goals.
+	4. Narrative indicator:  It's also very "machine-mind" to consider process and results in the absence of goals.
 The exemplars of this technology are likely to be melancholic... or heavily cybernetic.
-	4. Mechanism proposal:  Being inclusive towards melancholic people is a way to find a few people who work well as bureaucrats.
+	5. Mechanism proposal:  Being inclusive towards melancholic people is a way to find a few people who work well as bureaucrats.
-	5. Categorization:  This is an example of what the 'Detached' category refers to.
+	6. Categorization:  This is an example of what the 'Detached' category refers to.
-	6. Conversion:  Since it makes "beyonders" look good and helps "beyonders" fit into society in a way that is safe for themselves and others, this is a converter technology for the Empire.
+	7. Conversion:  Since it makes "beyonders" look good and helps "beyonders" fit into society in a way that is safe for themselves and others, this is a converter technology for the Empire.
-	7. Downside analysis:  The suicide rate increases.
+	8. Downside analysis:  The suicide rate increases.
 Don't be discouraged!
 It's the 'Beyonders' who commit suicide more often, not the society they're helping... and they commit suicide less than they would without the embassy, because the embassy represents society organizing to better integrate them and their concerns.
 Still, you're specifically valuing, preserving, attracting, and developing a population more likely to kill themselves... so the planet develops, on average, a higher suicide rate.
-	8. Bureaucratic waste analysis:  This is a bureaucratic efficiency tech.
+	9. Bureaucratic waste analysis:  This is a bureaucratic efficiency tech.
-	9. Liberation rating:  3/5
+	10. Liberation rating:  3/5
-	10. Protection rating:  5/5
+	11. Protection rating:  5/5
-	11. Siphon quality:  5/5
+	12. Siphon quality:  5/5
-	12. Technological smoothness:  5/5
+	13. Technological smoothness:  5/5
-	13. Technological extremophilia:  2/5
+	14. Technological extremophilia:  2/5
-	14. Stress/boredom rating:  1/5 (Dull)
+	15. Stress/boredom rating:  1/5 (Dull)
-	15. Me-points:  1/3
+	16. Me-points:  1/3
-	16. Special categories:  Hypersmooth, Detached, Failsafe
+	17. Special categories:  Hypersmooth, Detached, Failsafe
-	17. Conversion potential:  Commonwealth<->Empire (limited), Panarchy<->Empire (limited)
+	18. Conversion potential:  Commonwealth<->Empire (limited), Panarchy<->Empire (limited)
 56. Beyonder Gate
 	1. Narrative indicator:  Believe in yourself (process) and your ideals (goals), and stop worrying so much about what happens along the way (results).
 As long as you keep working and believing in the right things, bad results are just stepping stones along the path to the right answer.
 	2. Mechanism proposal:  If you exclude results from the analysis and consider only process and goals, the result is a bad analysis.
 Yet it's also a way to encourage people to keep working when the work seems like drudgery.
 It doesn't improve analysis per se, but this gets people to work harder at the boring stuff and dig deeper into the backlog thereby.